LWENA27/KJ/docs/COMPLETE_APPOINTMENT_DATE_FIX.md

 ✅ ReceptionistController.php - No syntax errors
 ✅ DoctorController.php - No syntax errors
 ✅ LabController.php - No syntax errors
-✅ PatientHistoryController.php - No syntax errors
+✅ PatienthistoryController.php - No syntax errors
 ```

 ### All Files Valid ✅